-Most parents are looking for the quick and easy on how to register so let’s start with that!
+Most parents are looking for the quick and easy about how to register so let’s start with that!
 The program details of each age group are outlined in the sections below.

 Our youth programs run on a semester system (September, January and April start dates) and we break for Christmas holidays, spring break and summer holidays.
 Pricing for each semester depends on the number of weeks in the semester.
-Age groupings are determined by age of the child for the majority of the semester as well as experience in our program and general maturity.
+Age groupings are determined by age of the child (majority of the semester) as well as experience in our program and general maturity.
 Space is very limited and fills quickly.

 MINIS (coed 3-4 yrs): Thursday 4:30pm-5:00pm, Sept.
 16-Dec 2, $190+gst

 MONSTER MINIS (coed 5-7 yrs): Thursday 5:00pm-5:30pm, Sept.
 16-Dec 2, $190+gst

 PRE-TEENS (coed 8-12 yrs): Thursday 5:45pm-6:30pm, Sept.
 16-Dec 2, $190+gst

 TEEN LIFTERS (coed 13-17 yrs): Tuesday & Thursday 3:30pm-4:15pm (must do both days), Sept.
 14-Dec 2, $350+gst